onap/policy-parent/docs/development/devtools/smoke/acm-participants-smoke.rst

 * Your local maven repository is in the location *~/.m2/repository*
 * You have copied the settings.xml from oparent to *~/.m2/* directory
 * You have added settings to access the ONAP Nexus to your M2 configuration, see `Maven Settings Example <https://wiki.onap.org/display/DW/Setting+Up+Your+Development+Environment>`_ (bottom of the linked page)
+* Your local helm is in the location /usr/local/bin/helm
+* Your local kubectl is in the location /usr/local/bin/kubectl

 The procedure documented in this article has been verified using Ubuntu 20.04 LTS VM.